 - Expressed demand: There are three local clubs serving Harborough district.
-Team numbers have increased slightly since 2018. - Pitch supply: There are significant pitch capacity issues at Market Harborough RFC and Lutterworth RFC. - Pitch quality: Four of the pitches at Market Harborough RFC are poorly drained (classified as 'natural inadequate' drainage) which limits their carrying capacity. - Floodlights: Seven of the thirteen pitches in the district are floodlit, but two of these are only partially floodlit (with lighting columns on one side only, so the effective number of floodlit pitches reduces to 4.5).
-Power supply problems at Harborough RFC further compromise the use of floodlit pitches at their site. - Changing facilities: There are issues with changing facilities at all sites, which are particularly acute at Aylestone RFC, although these are in the process of being addressed. - Security of access: All pitches have secured community access.
+Team numbers have increased slightly since 2022. - Pitch supply: There are significant pitch capacity issues at Market Harborough RFC and Lutterworth RFC. - Pitch quality: Four of the pitches at Market Harborough RFC are poorly drained (classified as 'natural inadequate' drainage) which limits their carrying capacity. - Floodlights: Seven of the thirteen pitches in the district are floodlit pitches. - Changing facilities: There are issues with changing facilities at all sites, which are particularly acute at Aylestone RFC, although these are in the process of being addressed. - Security of access: All pitches have secured community access.